2024 State Legislative Recap

 Miscellaneous

 • Language that will release more of the Georgia Lottery’s $1.4 billion in unrestricted reserves was included in the HB 353, which addresses the coin operated machines within the Lottery.
-The bill passed both chambers and awaits the Governor’s signature.
+The bill passed both chambers and was signed into law by the Governor.
 The required release of additional reserves could greatly strengthen the Lottery-funded Georgia’s Pre-K and HOPE programs.

 • The FY25 budget included a 4% increase for full-time state employees’ salaries (capped at $3,000), including those in child-serving agencies like the Georgia Department of Early Care and Learning (DECAL) and Division of Family and Children Services (DFCS).